Medford, Oregon: Bear Creek Park

 At nearly 100 acre, this south Medford park is the second largest in the city (Prescott Park is the largest at 1,740 acres).
 Bear Creek Park is bordered on the west by Bear Creek and the Bear Creek Greenway.
 On the park grounds are four tennis courts, a skatepark, a dog park, an amphitheater, a large playground, a BMX track, and a community garden.

 Since 1925, the property hosting Bear Creek Park has been used for several purposes.
 The first section was purchased from a resident of Medford named Mollie Keene.
 The town used it for incinerating garbage until 1939.
 After that, it spent 20 years as a girl scout day camp before seeing private ownership again for a few years.
 Concerns about pollution in the Bear Creek received media attention in 1963 and the city purchased more property.
 In 1988, a playground designed by Robert Leathers of New York was built.

 The Commons

-The Commons is a public park built in the city's historic downtown district adjacent to the Lithia Motors headquarters building.
+The Commons is a building in Pear Blossom Park, a public park built in the city's historic downtown district adjacent to the Lithia Motors headquarters building.
 It has been used as a venue for community activities.
 It was completed in 2012.